hallowebsite/twowithone/src/content/languages/en/arabic.md

   - birds
   - hunting
   - stones
-imageAlt: Ibis on a wooden base, https://www.metmuseum.org/art/collection/search/552995, Public Domain
+imageAlt: Ibis on a wooden base, Public Domain
 pubDate: 2024-02-20
 modifiedDate: 2024-02-20
 ---

 This was suggested as used in Lebanon.

+_Information about the image:_

+Ibis on a wooden base, [Metropolitan Museum](https://www.metmuseum.org/art/collection/search/552995), Public Domain